NonaSuomy/nonasuomy.github.io/_posts/2017-08-01-webvirtcloud.md

 Click Instances.

-You should see all your VM listed w00t!
+You should see all your VM listed (If you had some built) w00t!

 Click + to add some VM's.

 ### How To Update ###